-In addition to the specific normative documents for its FMIs, B3 publishes its Bylaws, codes and policies on its investor relations portal (ir.b3.com.br):
+In addition to the specific normative documents for its FMIs, B3 publishes its Bylaws, codes, and policies on its investor relations portal (ri.b3.com.br/en):

 - Bylaws of B3 S.A.
-BRASIL, BOLSA, BALCÃO

-- Stock Award Plan

-- Internal Regulation of the Board of Directors

-- Internal Regulation of B3's Management Board

-- Internal Regulation of the Fiscal Council

-- Internal Regulation of the Board Advisory Committees

-- Internal Regulation of the Board of Directors' Advisory Committee on Risks and Finance

-- Audit Committee Internal Regiment

-- Pricing and Products Advisory Committee to the Board of Directors

-- Regulation of the Corporate Governance and Nomination Committee Advising the Board of Directors
+BRASIL, BOLSA, BALCÃO; - Stock Award Plan; - Internal Regulation of the Board of Directors; - Internal Regulation of the Board Advisory Committees; - Internal Regulation of the Board of Directors' Advisory Committee on Risks and Finance; - Audit Committee Internal Regiment; - Pricing and Products Advisory Committee to the Board of Directors; - Regulation of the Corporate Governance and Nomination Committee Advising the Board of Directors;

-- Code of Conduct and Ethics
+- Code of Conduct and Ethics;

+- Central Counterparty Risk Management Policy;

-- Disclosure Policy
+- Disclosure Policy;

-- Policy for Trading Securities Issued by B3
+- Policy for Trading Securities Issued by B3;

-- Policy on Related Party Transactions and other Potential Conflict of Interest Situations
+- Policy on Related Party Transactions and other Potential Conflict of Interest;

-- Information Security Policy
+- Information Security Policy;

-- Corporate Risk Management Policy
+- Corporate Risk Policy;

-- Compliance and Internal Controls Policy
+- Compliance and Internal Controls Policy;

-- Business Continuity Policy
+- Business Continuity Policy;

-- Financial Investment Policy
+- Financial Investment Policy;

-- Policy Governing the Acquisition of Goods and Services - Anti-money Laundering and Counter Terrorism Financing Corporate Policy - Communication Policy - Human Resources Policy - Anti-corruption and Fraud Prevention Policy - B3 Socio-environmental Responsibility Policy - Information Technology Policy
+- Policy Governing the Acquisition of Goods and Services;

+- Anti-money Laundering and Counter Terrorism Financing Corporate Policy;

+- Communication Policy;

+- HR and Compensation Policy;

+- Anti-corruption and Fraud Prevention Policy;

+- Socio-environmental Responsibility Policy; and

+- Information Technology Policy.